 Firstly, ETL solutions promise a considerable performance boost to BI users, as much of the processing those users would otherwise do server-side happens before the database is even queried for reporting.

 Say, for example, that you make an HR application and are joining data submitted by application users (stored in SQL Server) with IRS data on those same employees.
 A key benefit of ETL tools is that they allow you to join those records, assign new primary keys, standardize formatting and naming conventions, filter out irrelevant records (or apply tenant columns), and even perform calculations, such as the difference between what employees earned this year and what they earned the previous year.
 Handling all that processing beforehand will make reports run significantly faster than they otherwise would.

 Not only do you not have to rely on your IT team for all data processing, but you can also rest assured that your ETL tool’s built-in error-handling functionality will alert you to problems that need your attention.
 Solutions built for this purpose leave less room for human error, making your processing more efficient and less likely to cause data integrity issues downstream.

 3. Data Quality

-The Transform stage of ETL allows you to apply universal formatting standards to all data sets as you integrate them, paving the way for clean and efficient data models.
+The Transform stage of ETL allows you to apply universal formatting standards as you integrate data sets, paving the way for clean and efficient data models.
 It’s also an opportunity to make your data consistent semantically, which is key for helping teams with different nomenclature coordinate with one another.

 The data can also be made more useful and approachable to stakeholders.
 How this might be done depends heavily on your business context, but let’s say for example that your SaaS application serves the medical community, which makes frequent use of HCPCS, CPT, and ICO codes.
 You might join code definition tables with patient record tables to make it easier for medical personnel to understand and sort through the codes.